PPoPP-21/Paper141-OpenMP-Heartbeat-Master/readme.md

 //**************************************
 ```
 ### 2.2.3 **Heartbeat Generation** Functions
-In a double loop structure in the OpenMP environment, inject the following code:
+In a double loop structure for the OpenMP applications, inject the following code:

 ```
 # Initialize a loop number variable and place it outside the double loop